 Award in 20th Century History of Medicine or Biomedical Sciences

-The Award will be presented at the 2015 meeting of the Association, to be held April 30-May 3 in New Haven, CT.
+The Award will be presented at the 2017 meeting of the Association, to be held May 4-7 in Nashville, TN.
 Reasonable travel expenses will be provided.
-The application, including all supporting materials, must be postmarked by 31 December 2016.
-Submissions and/or questions should be directed to the Chair of the Pressman–Burroughs Wellcome Committee, Richard Keller, Department of Medical History and Bioethics, University of Wisconsin-Madison, 1300 University Avenue, Madison, WI 53706; firstname.lastname@example.org.
-Email submissions are preferred.
-More information may be obtained from the AAHM website (http://www.histmed.org/about/awards) or from the committee chair.
+The application, including all supporting materials, must be submitted by 31 December 2016.
+Submissions and/or questions should be directed to the Chair of the Pressman–Burroughs Wellcome Committee, Julia Rodriguez at Julia.Rodriguez@unh.edu.
+More information may be obtained from the committee chair.

 Pressman-Burroughs Wellcome Award Committee, 2020-21